Coral Gables Tax Evasion Attorney

 - That the individual deliberately made an effort to not pay taxes.

 It is a highly important element that tax evasion must be intentional to be prosecuted as a criminal offense.
 Unfortunately, too many people find themselves facing federal tax evasion charges when they simply made an accidental error or omission on their taxes.
-There are several possible legal defenses to tax evasion charges, so you always want to have a federal tax evasion defense attorney handling your case.
+There are several possible legal defenses to tax evasion charges, so you always want to have a Coral Gables tax evasion attorney handling your case.

 Types of tax evasion